Graduate Course Catalog

 The objective of the course is to provide the student with the tools to measure the relevance of current economic insight into the questions of poverty, wealth and development in order to understand the role of economic analysis in addressing the impending problems of growth and development.
 Key concepts of international trade theory will be treated and the methods with which nations are empowered to define their own dynamic comparative advantages and to develop them in a highly competitive world.
 Students will master the national accounts and balance of payments as tools of analysis.
 Insight will be sought into the nature and causes of current international economic problems such as the debt-crises and structural adjustment problems.

 This course is designed to familiarize students with the basic tools to understand, explain, question, and analyze critically economic events.
-It will cover both macroeconomic and microeconomic topics.
+It covers both macroeconomic and microeconomic topics.
 The main objective will be to relate economics to other social sciences such as politics, sociology or psychology by an overview of the principles of modern economics.
-The course is an introductory course that is designed to help students prepare for other courses at AGSIRD, including non-economic disciplines.
 Ideas such as globalization have significant economic foundations with important social consequences.
-Discovering and uncovering these foundations will be made easier for graduates with many of the economic concepts and theories that will be taught in the course.
+Discovering and uncovering these foundations is made easier for graduates with many of the economic concepts and theories that are taught in the course.
 Economics is often taught at the undergraduate level with a historical, institutional approach whilst at the graduate level more widespread use of mathematical methods is made.
 Although this is an introductory course it should help students acquire the basic tools needed to understand simple graphical and mathematical representations of economic theories and concepts.

 The course is designed to provide necessary understanding of modern political institutions and the ideas that govern them, such as modern conceptions of democracy, human rights, the free market economy, rule of law and universal suffrage.
-Topical considerations will be explored in light of current events on the international scene.
+Topical considerations are explored in light of current events on the international scene.

-This course will analyze the influence of culture and religion upon western political institutions.
-The course will center on various concepts of state, justice and political violence, within the framework of political organizations, polytheism-monotheism-atheism.
-The course will include Rome, medieval Europe, the United States, Revolutionary France, Nazi Germany, Communist Russia and China, etc.
+This course analyzes the influence of culture and religion upon Western political institutions.
+It focuses on various concepts of state, justice and political violence, within the framework of political organizations, polytheism-monotheism-atheism.
+The course includes Rome, medieval Europe, the United States, Revolutionary France, Nazi Germany, Communist Russia and China, etc.

-This seminar is designed to familiarize students with periodization in political history, and particularly with the ideas and concepts related to the notion of post-modernity.
-The bulk of the seminar is an interdisciplinary exploration of economic, human, cultural and political dimensions of post-modernity.
+This course is designed to familiarize students with periodization in political history, and particularly with the ideas and concepts related to the notion of post-modernity.
+The bulk of the course is an interdisciplinary exploration of economic, human, cultural and political dimensions of post-modernity.
 This interdisciplinary approach is necessitated by the simple fact that post-modernity is a multi-faceted phenomenon that defies a neat, clear-cut definition.
-The seminar will center on various socio-political and economic developments in the world since the fall of communism and the dissolution of the Soviet Union.
-Particular attention will be paid to the concept of post-modernism developed by authors such as Kojev, Fukuyama, Baudrillard, Lyotard and the theory's relation to knowledge, politics and communication.
+The course addresses various socio-political and economic developments in the world since the fall of communism and the dissolution of the Soviet Union.
+A particular focus is placed on the concept of post-modernism developed by authors such as Kojev, Fukuyama, Baudrillard, Lyotard and the theory's relation to knowledge, politics and communication.

-Introduction to the structural model of the political system and the scientific approach to comparative politics.
-Examination of several of the world's major political traditions including East Asia, South Asia, Latin America, Africa and Eastern Europe with emphasis on the paradox of the simultaneous existence of a culturally convergent Westernisation process with culturally invariant non-Western systems.
+This course gives an introduction to the structural model of the political system and the scientific approach to comparative politics.
+It examines several of the world's major political traditions including East Asia, South Asia, Latin America, Africa and Eastern Europe with an emphasis on the paradox of the simultaneous existence of a culturally convergent Westernisation process with culturally invariant non-Western systems.

-This course is designed to introduce the student to the controversies and politics of international environmental law and politics, to explore global environmental issues facing the planet, critically assess the nature of problems encountered and discuss workable solutions for sustainable development in order to avoid a "tragedy of the commons."
+This course is designed to introduce the student to the controversies and politics of international environmental law and politics, to explore global environmental issues that the planet faces, critically assess the nature of problems encountered and discuss workable solutions for sustainable development in order to avoid a "tragedy of the commons."
 This interdisciplinary graduate course sets out to enable students to critically analyze the international arena of environmental law, policy, politics, and problematics with special reference to international environmental agenda-setting and decision-making, coalition-building and mobilization amongst states (and non-state entities) to achieve cooperation.
-This course seeks to highlight the intertwined nature of environmental issues with social, political, ethical and economic issues as also the inter-linkages of the ecosystem which make state boundaries superficial.
-Several environmental issues will be discussed including climate change, ozone depletion, trans-boundary export of hazardous wastes etc. This course will be conducted in a seminar format, relying heavily on student participation.
+It highlights the intertwined nature of environmental issues with social, political, ethical and economic issues as also the inter-linkages of the ecosystem which make state boundaries superficial.
+Several environmental issues will be discussed including climate change, ozone depletion, trans-boundary export of hazardous wastes etc. This course is conducted in a seminar format, relying heavily on student participation.